hfboyce/tableau_course/_sources/lessons/tableau1.md

 <br>
 <br>

-Note that generally speaking Tableau will guess which type goes with each column but you'll soon find out that Tableau isn't alway right.
-For example the column `Date Planted` should be changed to a "Date" data type and `Longitude` and `Latitude` should be both be Geographic data types.
+Note that generally speaking Tableau will guess which type goes with each column but you'll soon find out that Tableau isn't always right.
+For example, the column `Date Planted` should be changed to a "Date" data type and `Longitude` and `Latitude` should be both be Geographic data types.

 <img src="imgs/3cols.png"  width = "85%" alt="404 image" />